mytalbot/saga_package/README.md

 library(saga)
 library(sagadata)

+### Path definition (Where are the sample files and the SIF?)
 path           <- "path to your samples"

 ### saga_gentargets; automatically generates an empty (!) sample information file
 # Modify the columns: Filename, Batch, Group, Vector, TrueLabel
+# Note: this function does not fully automate the SIF generation.
+You'll have to
+# adjust the files manually or create a new file for your files.
 # targets      <- saga_gentargets(smplpath=path)

 ################################################################################